 “Let’s cut him some slack.”
 His teachers praise his work.
 He completes his work on time, and works ahead in class.

 Until recently.
 His grades have plummeted.
 Especially in two of his best classes.

-We are seeing a therapist.
-She suggested limiting video games until the grades came back up, and taking them away if the incomplete work is not turned in.
+So we sought advice from his therapist, she suggested limiting video games until his grades came back up, and taking them away if the incomplete work is not turned in.
 My son’s problem is organization, and he is forgetful.
 Unfortunately, he won’t let me help with it.

 She isn’t aware of the severity of the issue.
 She doesn’t know what transpired here last weekend.
 When all hell broke loose.

-My husband went over my mother’s to get a head start on mowing and the weather.
-The clouds looked like they would pour down at any minute.
-Though when my son came home from school, he had other plans.
+So, my husband went over my mother’s to get a head start on mowing and the weather.
+The clouds looked heavy with rain like it would pour at any minute.
+When school let out and I picked my son up to cut grass, he had other plans for the day.

 After a fifteen minute argument, we were in the car.
 I was upset he didn’t want to keep his word.
 He knows how important it is to be man of his word.
 I am not raising him to act this way.

 He was mad he couldn’t play video games and we didn’t “clear it with his schedule.”

 “Are you kidding me!
 You are the child!
 I am the parent!”

 When we arrived at my mother’s, he refused to cut the grass.
 He sat in the car with the windows down, and helped my husband when he needed things.